phaserjs/phaser/README.md

 * Time.deltaCap lets you set a cap for the delta timer.
 It defaults to zero (which is disabled).
 If you use ArcadePhysics it gets set to 0.2, but you can modify as needed.
 * ArcadePhysics.Body has a deltaMax object, which allows you to cap the delta applied to the position to +- this value.
 * ArcadePhysics.Body now checks the Sprite scale automatically and adjusts the body size accordingly (fix #608)
+* Emitter.particleClass can now be set to any object that extends Phaser.Sprite, which will be emitted instead of a regular Sprite.

 Version 2.0.0 - "Aes Sedai" - March 13th 2014